 When to ask a dentist or doctor

-Ask your child’s dentist or doctor if your child is younger than 2, has special health needs, tends to swallow toothpaste, has a high cavity risk, or if you are unsure about fluoride advice in your area.
+Ask your child’s dentist or doctor if your child is younger than 2, repeatedly swallows toothpaste, has special health needs or a higher cavity risk, uses well water, or has several possible fluoride sources.

 Those details can change the best guidance for an individual child.